i'm not going back the same

 Heartbreak?
 No problem — book a flight.
 Career regression?
 No problem — book a bus.
 Loneliness?
 No problem — book a train.

-My life as an expat?
-It’s hard — assimilating is difficult.
-Your culture is so rare.
+Assimilating here has been difficult.
+My culture is rare.
 Influenced by everyone, yet — part of half a million unique.
-I did not have my own community to lean on — or a common language to speak in person when I felt isolated.
+I did not have my own community to lean on — or a common language to speak in person when I felt ostracised.
 I’ve never known loneliness like I knew it in that country.
 I’m surrounded by people.
 Yet, they all feel so temporary.
-In my heart of hearts, I know that these people will forget me — out of sight, out of mind.

 The worst part?